SAP/spartacus-docs/_pages/dev/tms.md

 ## Configuration

+The following TMS configuration options are available for each TMS:

+- `debug?: boolean` - Should be enabled in development mode only.
+Enables console logs.
+- `dataLayerProperty?: string` - The name for the data layer object.
+- `events?: AbstractType<CxEvent>[]` - Events to send to the configured TMS.
+- `collector?: Type<TmsCollector>` - The collector service implementation.

 To use start collecting events, you need to import the `BaseTmsModule.forRoot()`, and provide a configuration.
 Optionally, you can import the `AepModule` or `GtmModule` to leverage Spartacus' default configuration.